Zeeeepa/xyops/docs/api.md

 }
 ```

-The file is removed from storage and the job’s `files` list.
+The file is removed from storage and the job's `files` list.
 To be clear, this API does not allow file deletion given any arbitrary storage path.
 The specified `path` must be registered as a file inside the given job object, or else the API returns an error.

 ### upload_job_input_files